-Finally, as mentioned in the geographic scope, US inventories were often used since ones for Central America were typically unavailable or incomplete.
-This has been taken into account in the data quality section and is expected not to have a significant impact on the results and would likely to cause the reported LCIA results to be conservative overestimates.
+Finally, as mentioned in the geographic scope, US inventories were often used as ones for Central America were often unavailable or incomplete.
+This has been taken into account in the data quality store and is expected to cause the LCIA results to be conservative overestimates.